Essential Oil Substitution Chart for Blends & Recipes

 Maybe you are new to aromatherapy so your collection is still small, that's OK too.

-We made a post on the Top 30 Affordable Essential Oils to buy to help you expand your oil collection without breaking the budget, read it here.
+We made a post on the Top 30 Affordable Essential Oils to buy to help you expand your oil collection without breaking the budget.

 Let's look at what factors to consider when needing substituting essential oils, plus you will find a helpful chart with common replacements.